Duke-HC-Mobile-Apps-Web/prework/README.md

 **(~40 min)** - Learn some basic git commands by completing the intro to git assignment found here:
 <https://github.com/Duke-HC-Mobile-Apps-Web/Git-Intro/blob/master/README.md>

+###JavaScript

+Take the [Codecademy JavaScript course](https://www.codecademy.com/learn/javascript).
+You may skip any concepts you are familiar with.
+If this is taking you more than several hours, it's not critical to finish by the first week of class.

 ###Additional
 Feeling bored?
 Dive into 'The Basics' section of [The Swift Programming Language](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/).
 This is also available as an iBook with the same title.